simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 - `ORKHealthQuantityTypeRecorderConfiguration` to access quantity data such as heart rate.
 - `ORKHealthClinicalTypeRecorderConfiguration` to access health records data.

 Access to health quanity and records data requires explicit permission that the user must grant explicitly.
-More information about accessing health record data <a href="https://developer.apple.com/documentation/healthkit/health_and_fitness_samples/accessing_health_records?language=objc">can be found here</a>.
+More information about accessing health record data [can be found here](https://developer.apple.com/documentation/healthkit/health_and_fitness_samples/accessing_health_records?language=objc).

 --
 ### References